m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

       - If there is a pedestrian on the road, stop!
       - If speed limit changes, adjust speed to match it.
   - *[OWN] You are only considering the current state, and not the future predictions.*
+  - *[OWN] Also, rule based and reactive planning don't seem to be the same thing based on the final quiz that I attempted.*

 What other types of planning are there ?
 - **Predictive planning** :